Rhyming Trochaic Octameter

 One thing about having a regular meter, though, is that poets can't resist playing with it.
-You probably noticed that the last line of each stanza is a lot shorter, with only seven syllables.
-Plus, if you look really closely, you can see that the second, fourth, and fifth lines only have fifteen syllables.
+You probably noticed that the last line of each stanza is a lot shorter, with only seven syllables or three and a half feet.
+Plus, if you look really closely, you can see that the second, fourth, and fifth lines only have seven and a half feet.
 The trick is that in each of the lines ending in an "or" sound, Poe leaves off a syllable.
 That way the crucial "or" sits out there by itself, unattached to another syllable, making it stand out even more.
+(Source)

 If you look, you can probably figure out a few of Poe's other little gimmicks.
 The point of all this is that he's trying to make his poem as musical, hypnotic, and captivating as possible.
 All of this complicated rhyme and rhythm aims at drawing you more completely into the world of the poem.